 Note: this formula counts matches in corresponding rows.
 To count all matches in two ranges, regardless of row, see this example.

 In this example, the goal is to compare two columns and return the count of matches in corresponding rows.
 A good way to solve this problem is to use the SUMPRODUCT function or the SUM function, as explained below.

 The SUMPRODUCT function is a versatile function that handles array operations natively without any special array syntax.
 Its behavior is simple: it multiplies, then sums the product of arrays.
 Working from the inside out, we compare the range B5:B15 to D5:D15 like this:

 Because there are 11 values in the first range, the result is an array with 11 TRUE and FALSE values like this:

+In this array, the TRUE values correspond to cells in B5:B15 that match corresponding cells in D5:D15.
 In this state, SUMPRODUCT will actually return zero because TRUE and FALSE values are not counted as numbers in Excel by default.
 To get SUMPRODUCT to treat TRUE as 1 and FALSE as zero, we need to "coerce" them into numbers.
-The double negative is a simple way to do that:
+The double negative (--) is a simple way to do that: